Fail a Node Over and Rebalance

 Hard: The ability to drop a node from the cluster reactively, because the node has become unavailable or unstable.
 It is manually or automatically initiated, and should be applied after the point at which active vBuckets have been lost.
 If applied to an available node running the Data Service, ongoing writes and replications may be interrupted.

-The automatic initiation of hard failover is known as automatic failover, and is configured by means of the Node Availability screen, in the Settings area of Couchbase Web Console, or by means of equivalent CLI and REST API commands.
+The automatic initiation of hard failover is known as automatic failover, and is configured by means of the General settings screen, in the Settings area of Couchbase Web Console; or by means of equivalent CLI and REST API commands.

 Note that when a node is flagged for failover (as opposed to removal), replica vBuckets are lost when rebalance occurs, following node-removal.
 By contrast, removal creates new copies of replica vBuckets that would otherwise be lost (thereby creating greater competition for the memory resources of the remaining nodes).